masterminds-kenya/social_network/checklist.md

 ### Code Structure, Testing, Clean up

 - [x] Setup a real influencer (Noelle Reno) as a confirmed tester.
+- [ ] Test that decide_ig.html form works with the dict as a set value.
 - [x] Have real influencer (Noelle Reno) sign up for testing.
 - [x] Modularize the codebase: sheets, facebook api, developer_admin, manage
 - [ ] Update template to use for-else: in jinja, the else only runs if no iteration